Sailaxmiveldanda/Sailaxmiveldanda/README.md

 # Sailaxmi Veldanda

-Backend Software Engineer with ~3 years of experience building production REST APIs and microservices in Java/Spring Boot and Go/C++.
-Worked across cloud-native deployments and data workflows on AWS and GCP (GKE/Kubernetes), with strong ownership in CI/CD and production debugging.
+Software Engineer with 3+ years of experience building scalable full-stack and backend systems across SaaS, insurance, and banking domains.
+Proficient in Java, Spring Boot, React, TypeScript, and Node.js, with hands-on expertise deploying microservices on AWS and GCP using Docker, Kubernetes, and CI/CD pipelines.
+Holds dual Google Cloud certifications (Professional Cloud DevOps Engineer & Associate Cloud Engineer) and an MS in Computer Science.
+Adept at translating complex business requirements into reliable, production-grade systems.

 ---
 ## 🚀 About Me